Kevin-Tucuxi/Legal-Week-Cite-Checker/README.md

 ## License

+(c) 2025 Tucuxi, Inc.

 This project is licensed under the following terms:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The above copyright notice, permission notice and disclaimer of warranty must be included in all copies or substantial portions of the Software that you use or distribute.

+Additional Terms:

-Given that this Software is being made available for free, your access to, review of, or use of the code is subject to the additional following terms:
+Given that this Software is being made available for free, access to, review of, or use of the code by you (or if you are acting as the agent of any other party - their use) is subject to the additional following terms:

-You covenant that you will not assert against Tucuxi, Inc. its affiliates, officers, employees, directors, and agents a claim of direct or indirect patent infringement arising from the manufacture, sale, import, use, distribution or other disposal of the Software.
-You expressly waive any right to seek, obtain or enforce any injunction to directly or indirectly prevent or interfere with Tucuxi’s direct or indirect manufacture, use, import, sale, distribution or other disposal of the Software, whether for an intellectual property rights claim, or under any other theory at law or in equity.
+You covenant that you will not (nor will you act on behalf of another party to gather information or assist in taking action to) assert against Tucuxi, Inc. its affiliates, officers, employees, directors, and agents a claim of direct or indirect patent infringement arising from the manufacture, sale, import, use, distribution or other disposal of the Software.
+You expressly waive (on your own behalf and will obtain waiver from anyone on whose behalf you act) any right to seek, obtain or enforce any injunction to directly or indirectly prevent or interfere with Tucuxi’s direct or indirect manufacture, use, import, sale, distribution or other disposal of the Software, whether for an intellectual property rights claim, or under any other theory at law or in equity.

-You agree to release, indemnify, and hold Tucuxi, Inc., its affiliates, officers, employees, directors, and agents harmless from any and all losses, damages, fines, penalties, fees, costs and expenses, including reasonable attorneys’ fees, claims, actions of any kind, and injury (including death) arising out of or relating to your use of the Software.
+You agree (on your behalf and will obtain the same agreement from any party on whose behalf you act (with Tucuxi, Inc. being an express third party beneficiary to such agreement) to release, indemnify, and hold Tucuxi, Inc., its affiliates, officers, employees, directors, and agents harmless from any and all losses, damages, fines, penalties, fees, costs and expenses, including reasonable attorneys’ fees, claims, actions of any kind, and injury (including death) arising out of or relating to your (or their) use or distribution of the Software or your failure (if acting on behalf of another party) to obtain their agreement to these Additional Terms before sharing this Software or any information about it with them.

+If you breach the Additional Terms, the licenses granted above will immediately terminate,  but these Additional Terms will survive any termination of the license.